 Update: Our E. coli lawyers represented people sickened in this outbreak.
 You can contact them regarding a beef recall lawsuit issued by any meat processor in the United States.
 The outbreak discussed below was in Michigan in 2011, and our lawyers represent clients throughout the United States.

-Our law firm is investigating an outbreak of E. coli O157 in Michigan that has been linked to eating ground beef processed and distributed by McNees Meats and Wholesale LLC, a North Branch, Michigan, establishment.
+Our law firm investigated an outbreak of E. coli O157 in Michigan that was linked to eating ground beef processed and distributed by McNees Meats and Wholesale LLC, a North Branch, Michigan, establishment.
 A total of five confirmed Shiga-toxin producing E. coli cases and four probable cases were reported in Lapeer, Genesee, Isabella, and Sanilac counties.
-Illness onset dates range from July 18 to 30, 2011.
-Those affected range in age from 15 to 88.
+Illness onset dates ranged from July 18 to 30, 2011.
+Those affected ranged in age from 15 to 88.

 People sickened in the outbreak reported consuming ground beef either at local restaurants supplied by McNees or by purchasing beef directly from the company.
 Possible liable parties (companies responsible for compensating victims) in this outbreak include the following:

 - McNees Meats and Wholesale LLC and

 - A restaurant.

 Money damages in E. coli lawsuits can include amounts for medical expenses, lost income, pain and suffering, and other financial, physical, and emotional losses.
 If the E. coli O157 infection has caused complications like hemolytic uremic syndrome (HUS) or thrombotic thrombocytopenic purpura (TTP), the damages will be greater.

 McNees Beef Recall